rchadh/weather-forecast/README.md

 # weather-forecast
-Displays the weather for next 3 days with suggestions
+Displays the weather for next 3 days with suggestions using openweatermap API